Leaving London poses a whole heap of problems we’d really rather not deal with.

 6. You’ll be picked up to be taken home.

 7. And it won’t be a £45 pound Uber!

 8. But you will be made to feel guilty for it.

-11. Then promptly stuff yourself with a Quality Street tin.
+11. Until you promptly decide to stuff yourself with a Quality Street tin.

 12. Your mum will ask, “What’s new in London?”